aka The Miracle Workers

 Da Peng (Zhuge Qing), Ni Ni (Dragonfly), Aarif Lee (Dao Yichang), Zhou Dongyu (Circle), Wu Bai (Big Brother), Yang Yiwei (Sharp Ears), Xie Miao (Weidong), Zhang Yilong (Far Sight), Liang Dahong (Thunderbolt), Zhang Lin (Pangolin), Xu Minghu (Ghost), Sun Mingming (Goldfinger), Yang Haoyu (Great Fortune-Teller), Akbep (White Tiger), Wei Lu (Red Eye), Huang Xiaoming (Huang Chang), Dang Shanpeng (Lord of Hell)

-More to the point though, the CGI is pretty but unconvincing eye candy.
+More to the point though, the CGI here is pretty but unconvincing eye candy.
 There are scenes chasing a fish creature around the town and the film builds to big battles between the team and the alien creatures.
-However, there comes a point where the CGI no longer seems real – the alien fish seems like a cartoon character that never realistically merges with the live-action elements – and you tend to tune it out as too much Uncanny Valley.
+However, there comes a point where the CGI no longer seems real – the alien fish seems like a cartoon character that never realistically merges with the live-action elements – and you tune it out.
 I could put it down to Yuen Wo Ping’s lack of experience with CGI, although it should be said that his mentor here Tsui Hark has been working with CGI since the early 2000s and recent works of his such as the Detective Dee films and Journey to the West: Demon Chapter (2017) demonstrate a fluency with the technology and none of these problems.

 The emphasis on CGI also tends to prevent Yuen Wo Ping from doing what he does best – choreographing amazing fight scenes that blow away anything anyone else does – and places the film’s emphasis on competent but unexceptional eye candy.